Share:

 Symptoms

-• Oil leaks from filter housing area.
+• Oil weeping or dripping from the oil filter housing area.

 Solution

-• Use only high-quality BMW-approved oil filters.
+• Use only high-quality BMW-approved oil filters and correct-spec oil.

 DIY Difficulty / Hours

-• Professional Repair: R3,000 - R5,000 for housing.
-R8,000+ for aluminum upgrade.
+• Professional Repair: R3,000 - R5,000 including gasket, O-rings and labour.

 [Back to top ↑]